psiphi75/web-remote-control/README.md

 var proxy = wrc.createProxy(settings);
 ```

-## TODO
+## Known Issues

-- Drop late arrival (out of order) packets.
-- Make the compression work.
-- Instructions for web component.
+Below are known issues, feel free to fix them.

+- **Work In Progress**: The web component needs creating and documented.
+- Out of order packets are not handled, we should only use the most recent command packet.
+- Compression currently does not work.
+Because the packet length is so short (can be less than 50 bytes) standard compression algorithms don't work, in-fact the make the data payload bigger.  [smaz](https://www.npmjs.com/package/smaz) is a neat library that accommodates this and can compress short strings.
+However, when I send packets with smaz they don't decompress properly.
+Although the same data compresses and decompresses fine when it is not transmitted.
-- DONE: If we are not registered, try again in 30 seconds.
+- **Fixed**: If we are not registered, try again in 30 seconds.
-- Each ping creates a new listener.
+- **Fixed**: Each ping creates a new listener.

 ## License